A More Powerful Two-Sample Test in High Dimensions using Random Projection: Main results and their consequences

 The ratio $\tr(\Sigma)^2/\mnorm{\Sigma}_F^2$ can also be viewed as measuring the \emph{decay rate} of the spectrum of $\Sigma$, with the condition $\tr(\Sigma)^2\big/\mnorm{\Sigma}_F^2 \ll p$ indicating rapid decay.
 This condition means that the data has low variance in ``most'' directions in $\R^p$, and so projecting onto a random set of $k$ directions will likely map the data into a low-variance subspace in which it is harder for chance variation to explain away the correct hypothesis, thereby resulting in greater power.

-\begin{example} One instance of spectrum decay occurs when the top, say $s$, eigenvalues of $\Sigma$ contain most of the mass in the spectrum.
+\begin{example} One instance of spectrum decay occurs when the top $s$ eigenvalues of $\Sigma$ contain most of the mass in the spectrum.
 When $\Sigma$ is diagonal, this has the interpretation that $s$ variables capture most of the total variance in the data.
 For simplicity, assume $\lambda_1=\cdots =\lambda_s>1$ and $\lambda_{s+1}=\cdots =\lambda_p=1$, which is similar to the \emph{spiked covariance model} introduced by Johnstone \cite{Johnstone}.
 If the top $s$ eigenvalues contain half of the total mass of the spectrum, then $s \, \lambda_1 = (p-s)$, and a simple calculation shows that

-This illustrates the idea that condition \eqref{suffCQ} is satisfied as long as $n$ grows at a faster rate than the effective number of variables $s$.
-It is straightforward to check that this example satisfies the conditions of ({\bf{A5}}) of Theorem \ref{ThmCQ} when, for instance, $\lambda_1=o(k)$. \end{example}
+This again illustrates the idea that condition \eqref{suffCQ} is satisfied as long as $n$ grows at a faster rate than the effective number of variables $s$.
+It is straightforward to check that this example satisfies assumption ({\bf{A5}}) of Theorem \ref{ThmCQ} when, for instance, $\lambda_1=o(\sqrt{k})$. \end{example}